shreyas-a-s/pipepipe-to-newpipe/README.md

 ## Motivation to create this project
 [PipePipe](https://github.com/InfinityLoop1308/PipePipe) is a fork of [NewPipe](https://github.com/TeamNewPipe/NewPipe) which is snappier and less buggy compared to the original one (in my opinion).
 But one thing that bothered me was that if we export the db from PipePipe and import it to NewPipe, the app would crash and won't launch.

-- One might ask, what makes this important?
+- One might ask, is this really important?

 It is.
 Suppose sometime in future PipePipe stops gettings any more updates (let's hope it won't happen) and I want to move back to NewPipe, I want to make sure that I can get all my data from PipePipe to NewPipe.